leonadsouza/database/non-cdb-database-in-exacs/create-a-non-cdb-db-in-exacs-using-dbaascli-utility/create-a-non-cdb-db-in-exacs-using-dbaascli-utility.md

 - A Free or LiveLabs Oracle Cloud account.
 - IAM policies to create resources in the compartment.
 - Network setup for Exadata Cloud Infrastructure.
-- Exadata Cloud Infrastructure Deployment with root access to the ExaCS VM
+- Exadata Cloud Infrastructure Deployment with root access to the ExaDB-D VM

-##  Task 1: Create a non-container database in ExaCS using the dbaascli utility.
+##  Task 1: Create a non-container database in ExaDB-D using the dbaascli utility.

 1. Connect to the virtual machine as the **opc** user.